 About the Criminal Justice Program

 Offered through the Department of Sociology, Global Studies and Criminal Justice, students majoring in criminal justice will acquire the knowledge and skills necessary for those who desire to become professionals in this field.
 Classes cover a range of topics, including the nature and societal impact of crime, a historical overview of criminological theory, current issues and practices in criminal justice systems, and political, administrative, organizational and cultural differences in state and national criminal justice systems.
 Special emphasis is placed on criminal justice policy and evidence-based evaluation.
-The department also offers a criminal justice endorsement and a criminal justice minor.

 Other majors offered by the Department of Sociology, Global Studies and Criminal Justice are: